nimiq/core-rs-albatross/nano-sync/README.md

 This circuit takes as public inputs an initial state commitment, a final state commitment and a verifying key commitment.
 The state commitments were already explained in the Macro Block circuit section.
-The verifying key commitment is a commitment to the verifying key to the Merger Wrapper circuit.
+The verifying key commitment is a commitment to the verifying key of the Merger Wrapper circuit.
 This commitment is needed because unfortunately the Merger Wrapper verifying key cannot be hard-coded as a constant like the verifying keys for the other circuits.

 As private inputs the Merger circuit takes: